Hesperian Health Guides

 In a hospital, maternity center, or clinic

-Bedding must be sterilized after each birth.
-Use one of these methods to kill the germs:
+Bedding must be cleaned and disinfected after each birth.
+Use one of these methods to kill germs:

 • Wash the bedding with soap